Bakya

 Bakyâ are wooden clogs that were once the most commonly used footwear in the Philippines before the introduction of rubber sandals.
 This footwear is made from local light wood like santol and laniti.
 It is cut to the desired foot size before being shaven until smooth.
-The side of the bakyâ is thick enough to be carved with floral, geometric or landscape designs, a unique method in Southeast Asia for the artist's application of oneself towards the clog.
-Afterwards, the bakyâ could then be painted or varnished, traditionally, on the specification of the person who would wear it.
+The side of the bakyâ is thick enough to be carved with floral, geometric or landscape designs, which is unique in Southeast Asia.
+Afterwards, the bakyâ could then be painted or varnished, traditionally following specifications of the wearer.
 Uppers of traditional rattan or tight cloth (or modern plastic or rubber) will then be fastened using clavitos (tiny nails).
-The finished product has been a symbol of the masses since its popularity.
-However, since the early 21st century, the usage of the bakyâ has been revived by the upper classes of society, effectively changing the symbolism of the footwear from mass representation to holistic societal representation.
+The finished product has long been symbolic of the masses, but it has found renewed favour among the upper classes in the 21st century.
 A 2014 bill in the Philippine Congress sought to make the bakyâ the "National Slippers" and the "national footwear", and stated that it had "reference to the Filipinos' humble beginnings".